Geography A level

 Timetable hours: 4.5 hours per week

-Assessment method: 3 x 2.25 hour exams plus a written investigation
+Assessment method: 3 exams plus a written investigation

-Course charge: There is a £50 charge to contribute towards field trip costs during the 2 years of this course.
+Course charge: There is an annual charge of £25 to assist with costs of field work and other study trips.
 Bursaries and payment plans are available, please see Our Support Service for further information.

 BHASVIC Department: Humanities